-Forever since the Villa Borghese has become synonymous with elegant grandeur.
-There are Roman pines, busti of important Italian figures and of course the elegant palazzo, Borghese Gallery, which houses an unparalleled collection of Caravaggio’s, Bernini’s and other precious renaissance pieces.
+Villa Borghese has since become synonymous with elegant grandeur.
+There are Roman pines, statues of important Italian figures and of course the exquisite Borghese Gallery, which houses an unparalleled collection of Caravaggio’s, Bernini’s and other precious Renaissance pieces.

-From first impressions you might mistake this little wooden structure as a gardener's shed but it is infact the world’s smallest cinema with only 63 seats.
-The cinema was built for children so they could watch their animations and cartoons.
+At first glance you might mistake this little wooden structure as a gardener's shed, but it is in fact the world’s smallest cinema with only 63 seats.
+This cinema was built for children so they could watch their favorite animations and cartoons.

-The kind man behind the idea was Alfredo Annibali.
-Inspired by Disney, he originally named the shed after Mickey Mouse: ‘Cinema Topolino.’
-Unsurprisingly, Disney were displeased and the cinema changed name to the lovelier Cinema dei Piccoli.

 The man behind this little movie theater, Alfredo Annibali, was inspired to start this cinema in 1934 because of the classic Disney cartoons starring Mickey Mouse.
 It inspired him so much that he originally named the shed ‘Cinema Topolino’, after the famous mouse.
 Unsurprisingly, the Walt Disney Company was displeased with Annibali for using the name without permission, and the cinema then changed to the lovelier 'Cinema dei Piccoli'.

 After some years in decline, the cinema is now in safe hands (with air conditioning!) and is considered a cultural landmark in Rome for kids.
 So sit back, relax, and enjoy the world's smallest cinema, right here in Rome.

 Wednesday - Sunday 2:45 PM - 10:00 PM